 Farmer Apparition – The apparition of a farmer is said to chase people in the area around Matamoras Hill.

-Lady Binn Hall – Sometime in the early 1800s, a young woman named Lady Binn was to be married.
-Her fiance had to leave and as she went down the hill in her carriage to catch up to him, her veil somehow became caught in the spokes of the wheel, causing her to be decapitated.
+Lady Bend Hill – Sometime in the early 1800s, a young woman, sometimes referred to as Lady Binn, was to be married.
+Her fiancé had to leave and as she went down the hill in her carriage to catch up to him, her veil somehow became caught in the spokes of the wheel, causing her to be decapitated.
 It is said that during the night, you may be able to see her ghost looking for her head.

 Shadyside High School – Several students preparing for a sponsored haunted house spoof of Blair Witch filmed blue orbs and you could hear lockers shutting and people talking.
 None of these things were witnessed at the time of the filming.
 A new night janitor who was changing a fuse on the third floor was not sure which fuse to change.
 She made a guess when a hand touched her on the shoulder and a man’s voice told her it was the next one.
 She thanked the man only to turn around to see nobody there.
 The only other person in the building that night was on the other side of the building.